JDHarlingLee/GraPPLE/README.md

 #### Edge File at different threshold
 Utilises adapter scripts from PIRATE to recreate the synteny graph at a particular threshold

-Example: `python generate_edges.py -i PIRATE.all_alleles.90.tsv -o synteny-graph-90 -p /path/to/PIRATE/`
+Example: `python generate_edges.sh -i PIRATE.all_alleles.90.tsv -o synteny-graph-90 -p /path/to/PIRATE/`

   * Requires input of a presc/absc matrix at a single threshold (see Other Scripts)
   * Requires path to the installation folder of PIRATE (e.g. pip/conda)
   * This script creates "allelesAsGeneFamilies" files, as it replaces the gene_family field with alleles in the presc/absc matrix

 ## Other Scripts
 Provided in the 'scripts' folder are some other useful scripts, including a general script for subsetting PIRATE output files (post_pirate_processing.sh), and a script to create a simple binary file from pangenome tool ouputs (gene_matrix_to_binary.py).
-Again, use `script -h` to see options available.
+Again, use `[script] -h` to see options available.

+#### Gene Profile Plots - `plot_gene_cluster_profiles.R`
+Plots the gene presc/absc profiles of a range of clusters, or a specific set of clusters, with relative metadata for inspection of associations and gene presc/absc patterns.
+Requires a binary gene presc/absc matrix (.tsv), a list of genes and their clusters (.csv; exported from Graphia) and isolate metadata (.csv; recommended to keep to 3 or fewer categories).

+  * `-N` specifies the number of metadata groupings to use - this is defaults and is limited to 11, to avoid over-colouring/complicating the plots.
+Provide either a single number for all, or a comma separated list (e.g. "5,10,3") to specify for each column in the isolate metadata file
+  * `-l` to give a list of clusters to specifically plot.
+Provide as a comma separated list (e.g. "1,2,5,10")
+  * `-p` to give colour (or list of colours) for gene cluster profile - name or hex code
+  * `-s` & `-e` to give start and end cluster numbers (instead of `-l`) - this will plot all clusters between these two numbers

+Example: `Rscript plot_gene_cluster_profiles.R -g gene_presc_absc_binary.tsv -c gene_clusters_mcli150.csv -m isolate_metadata.csv -o gene_cluster_plots/ -l "1,2,3,4" -N "4,10" -p "blue"`

 ## Acknowledgements
-These scripts were initially developed from PIRATE outputs, and we thank Sion Bayliss for his advice and useful discussions.
+Many of these scripts were initially developed from PIRATE outputs, and some make use of the excellent adapter scripts from the PIRATE repository.
+We also thank Sion Bayliss for his advice and useful discussions.

 ## Citation
 Pre-print coming soon!